yulianthyho/yulianthyho/README.md

 ✔ I took some certifications including **[DataCamp](https://www.datacamp.com/certificate/DAA0010376963011)** and Full Stack Data Analytics Program by **[RevoU](https://certificates.revou.co/yulianthy-ho-certificate-appreciation-fsdabs.pdf)**. 👩 Awarded as the Best Student 🎓🎉 at the program and chosen as as one of the top students in RevoU to work as a Team Lead (Teaching Assistant) for the next batch.

 ✔ Currently finished Virtual Internship Revou x Astro.
-Managed to run 4 different analyis in 2 months and had satisfactory results from Astro Analytics Team as reviewer.
+Managed to run 4 different analysis in 2 months and had satisfactory results from Astro Analytics Team as reviewer.

  ✔ Hone my skill in SQL, Python, BigQuery, and data visualization using Tableau and Looker through hands on by doing some projects with public dataset.